to Roslin Castle, near Edinburgh, Scotland

 James Bible after 1603..

-a Masonic initiation.
+is not a Masonic initiation.
 It may be an illustration of some Biblical theme,

 the Commandment “Thou Shalt Not Steal” is a possibility.
-Or is it part
+Or is it part of the

-of the famous series in the Chapel portraying The Seven Deadly Sins.
+famous series in the Chapel portraying The Seven Deadly Sins.

-precious item the holder has stolen.
+other precious item the holder has stolen.

-claims.
+his claims.
 The same data can be used to prove the contrary, that the carving

-predicts the coming of Elvis, or just about anything else you want There
+predicts the coming of Elvis, or just about anything else you want There are

-website for yourself, don’t take my word for it..
+for yourself, don’t take my word for it..

-at the Battle of Sheriffmuir.
+down at the Battle of Sheriffmuir.
 Many Scots clansmen fought against the rebels

 while Lowlanders, where masonry was strongest, were less involved.

-duo give an extract from an Edinburgh Lodge’s records (in Scots) concerning
+dynamic duo give an extract from an Edinburgh Lodge’s records (in Scots) concerning

 a levy to buy such weapons.
 As usual they misunderstand the truth and show